Fuusio/Robopupu/README.md

 * **Robopupu.FSM**: A simple library for implementing hierachical Finite State Machines that support most of the UML state diagram features, including: entry points, choice points, and history points.
 * **Robopupu.Plugin**: A plugin framework that supports dependency injection (DI) and allows decouples communication between components without requiring the components to explicitly register with one another.
 * **Robopupu.Feature**: A flow controller type of architectural design pattern for using components that encapsulate navigation and configuration logic for application features.
+* **Robopupu.FSR**: A simple to use API for Functional Reactive Programming (FRP).
+API is based on constructing a graph of functional nodes to perform a specified computation.
+Use of Retrolambda for lambda expressions recommend.
 * **Robopupu.Util**: A collection of utility classes.

 Check out the [Robopupu project website](http://robopupu.com/) for further information.